SambaTV/Meraki/Menu/Applications/BambooHR/API/Mailx.md

       echo "body" | mail -s "subject" -r "MCP SambaTV<noreply@samba.tv>"  -S replyto="Rodney<rodney@samba.tv>" helpdesk@samba.tv

       echo "I've got a little challenge for you, Sark - a new recruit.
 He's a tough case, but I want him treated in the usual manner.
 Train him for the games...End of line" | mail -s "Master Control Program" -r "MCP SambaTV<noreply@samba.tv>"  -S replyto="Rodney<rodney@samba.tv>" helpdesk@samba.tv

 ## Commands
+-a file Allows you to attach the given file to the e-mail -b address Sends blind carbon copies to the comma separated e-mail address list -c address Sends copies to a list of users
+-q file Sets the message contents from the given file -r from address Sets the from address of the e-mail to be sent -s subject Sets the e-mail subject

 https://www.binarytides.com/linux-mailx-command/

 Any email sent from the system will get sent through the gmail servers.